nemo-ml/nemo-ml/README.md

 ### Hi there I'm Mohd Naimuddin

-- 🔭 I’m currently working on CFD Projects
+- 🔭 I’m currently working on C++ CAD Develpment
-- 🌱 I’m currently learning Applied AI
+- 🌱 Basic Knowledge of python and SQL
-- 🤝 I’m looking to collaborate on Data Science, Machine learning and Deep Learning.
+- 🤝 I’m looking to collaborate on C++, CAD , open cascade and Data Science
-- 💻 I'm actively looking for an **internship** in **Data Analyst or Data Scitentist** domain.
+- 💻 I'm actively looking for **Software Developer** or **C++ Developer** Job

 Connect with me on: